 Where to Eat Dinner

-I’m obsessed with food, so the first question I asked my free walking tour guide was where should I eat.
+I’m obsessed with food, so the first question I asked my free walking tour guide was where should I eat in Zurich.
 He recommended two restaurants that, even after days of eating my way across the city, are the best eats in Zurich.

 Although it’s expensive to eat out in the city, be sure to treat yourself to a meal.
 You have to try to best food in the city if you’re seeing Zurich in one day, right?

 Switzerland is famous for its fondue.
 It’s a definite must have when you’re in Zurich for one day.

 Be sure to try the best fondue in Zurich at Swiss Chuchi.